Frank Mir, Mike Perry, & Matt Mitrione Compete Tonight In Triller Event

 The co-main event will feature MMA vet Matt Mitrione facing Alexander Flores in another heavyweight bout.
 The 31-year-old Flores is 18-3-1 as a professional boxer, last competing in November 2020 in a loss to Luis Ortiz.
 This will be Mitrione’s first time competing in a boxing/non-MMA contest.

 Also on tap tonight is the colorful Mike Perry, who recently exited the UFC and signed with Bare Knuckle Fighting Championship.
-Under BKFC contracts, fighters are free to pursue other ventures, and that is what Perry will do tonight when he takes on Sakio Bika.
+Under BKFC contracts, fighters are free to pursue other ventures, and that is what Perry will do tonight when he takes on Michael Seals.

-Bika is a 42-year-old professional boxer with a record of 35-7-3.
-He last competed in March, defeating his opponent Sam Soliman via unanimous decision.
+Seals is a 39-year-old professional boxer with a record of 25-3.
+He last competed in 2020 in a KO loss to Eleider Alvarez.
 Perry has only competed in one professional boxing match, which was a 2015 knockout loss.

 MMA News will bring you the results and highlights from tonight’s Triad Combat event at the conclusion of the event.
 Below, you can find the full lineup: